rzommers/Test-rtd/docs/source/motormodel.md

 ## Environment Setup

 A virtual environment must be made to be able to access Python libraries while in the terminal.
+All Python files must be kept in the same file location as the C++ dependencies.

+Enter the terminal and navigate to the motor folder.
+Use the following lines of code to create and activate a virtual Python environment.

 ```
 python -m venv source /[path_to_motor_folder]/python
 source /[path_to_motor_folder]/python/bin/activate
 ```

+The source command must be repeated on each PC reboot, if Python needs to be used.

 ## Dependency Downloads and Installations